 Aeroplan Credit Cards Comparison

-The annual fees for the Platinum and Reserve cards are almost prohibitive, but you’ll learn further down this post that the benefits help offset then, at least for the first year.
-For a long-term credit card, the numbers really don’t add up, in our opinion.
+The annual fees for the AeroplanPlus Platinum Card is almost prohibitively expensive, but you’ll learn further down this post that its benefits help offset it, at least for the first year.
+For a long-term credit card, the numbers on the AeroplanPlus Platinum Card really don’t add up, in our opinion.

 #3 Welcome Bonus Comparison

 Before comparing the welcome bonuses let’s get an important fact out of the way: